-Disc extrusions tend to be an issue with the disc outer bony layer (annulus fibrosis).
-The discs outer layer ruptures, allowing the inner jelly-like part of the disc (nucleus pulposus) to squeeze out.
+Disc extrusions tend to occur in the disc outer bony layer (annulus fibrosis).
+The disc's outer layer ruptures, allowing the inner jelly-like part of the disc (nucleus pulposus) to squeeze out.
 An extruded disc may or may not cause ligament damage.

 While disc protrusions and disc extrusions cause problems, the disc is never separated from itself.
 In a sequestered disc the inner nucleus pulposus is squeezed out completely, separating it from the main part of the spinal disc.